Murillo/Human-Invaders-Web-Game/README.md

-# Human Invaders for web
+# Human Invaders - Web Game

 Human Invaders for web is an experimental web game using Three.js.